Miah Bari Mosque: Architecture

-The eastern facade of the prayer hall has 3 openings, each of the openings are bounded by a slender engaged turret and the openings have a cusped arch on the outside surface.
-The mosque has three domes and eight big minarets, four on the front wall and four on the back wall.
+The eastern façade of the prayer hall has three openings, each of the openings are bounded by a slender engaged turret and the openings have a cusped arch on the outside surface.
+The mosque has three domes and eight large minarets, four on the front wall and four on the back wall.
 In addition, there are 12 smaller minarets in the space between the front and back walls.
-The upper part of the North, South & West walls’ outer wall surfaces is profusely ornamented in plaster.
+The upper part of the north, south and west walls' outer wall surfaces is profusely ornamented in plaster.

 The floral relief has white surface coating and the recessed surface is painted in blue.
-The four corner turrets, one at each corner and two additional turrets on the front and back facades are octagonal in shape which extend high above the roof level with their plastered blind kiosk divided by three eaves and ended in a small cupola having an amla kalasha typed finial.
+The four corner turrets, one at each corner and two additional turrets on the front and back façades are octagonal in shape which extend high above the roof level with their plastered blind kiosk divided by three eaves and ended in a small cupola with an amla kalasha typed finial.